Asian shares mixed after Wall Street rally; Hong Kong lower

 BANGKOK (AP) — Asian stocks were mixed after an upbeat open on Thursday, as investors pinned their hopes on an economic rebound from the coronavirus crisis.

-Shares rose in Tokyo, Sydney and Shanghai but dropped in Hong Kong, where tensions are flaring over Beijing’s effort to exert more control over the former British colony.
+Shares rose in Tokyo, Sydney and Mumbai but dropped in Hong Kong, where tensions are flaring over Beijing’s effort to exert more control over the former British colony.

 The most recent developments are another thorn in a relationship already testy over China’s handling of the early stages of the coronavirus outbreaks and over longstanding trade and other antagonisms.